survivejs/react-book/manuscript/08_building_kanban.md

 Even though we have a nice build set up now, where did all the CSS go?
 As per our configuration it has been inlined to JavaScript!
 Even though this can be convenient during development it doesn't sound ideal.
 The current solution doesn't allow us to cache CSS and in some cases we might suffer from flash of unstyled content (FOUC).

-As it happens webpack provides means to generate a separate CSS bundle.
+As it happens Webpack provides means to generate a separate CSS bundle.
 We can achieve this using `ExtractTextPlugin`.
 It comes with some overhead during complication phase and won't work with Hot Module Replacement (HMR) by design.
 Given we are using it only for production usage that won't be a problem.

 It will take some configuration to make it work.
 Hit